DRpandaMD/gcp-certified-associate-cloud-engineer-2020/GoogleKubernetesEngine/GoogleKubernetesEngine.md

 * You will need to create some **Roles & RoleBindings** for least privilege

+* new roles and bindings are -- DENY ALL by default

+  * so you will have to open up individual roles

 * You can bind by *Role* or by *ClusterRole*

   * *role* is namespaced